 Call Us Today to Speak with a New London Personal Injury Lawyer

-At Polito & Associates, we understand how prescription opioid drugs can hurt patients and their families.
+At Polito & Harrington, we understand how prescription opioid drugs can hurt patients and their families.
 We fight for our clients’ rights and are not afraid to take on large insurance companies or drug manufacturers.
 In addition, when opioid abuse is the result of medical malpractice on the part of a healthcare provider, we have the skill and experience to hold the provider liable through a medical malpractice lawsuit.
 To schedule a free case evaluation with one of our attorneys, call us today at (860) 447-3300 or contact us online.